Tom2096/Deep-Learning-Meter-Monitor/README.md

 ![InsSeg](diagrams/instSeg.jpg)

-YOLACT is used to perform instance segmentation on the warped image.
+YOLACT is used to perform instance segmentation on the warped image, which extracts the mask of the red pointer.
+The previous method was to use HSV color filtering, but that approach proved unrelible when lighting conditions are not ideal.
 The training dataset is annotated through [Labelme](https://github.com/wkentaro/labelme).

 ![Three points plotted](https://github.com/Tom2096/Water-Meter-Monitor/blob/main/Imgs/Figure_2.png)